xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 ---
-title: "Integration with Azure DevOps Test Plans (Pre-release)"
+title: "Integration with Azure DevOps Test Plans"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/azure-devops-test-plans.html
 description:
 ---

-> **Important**
->
-> This is just a pre-release version that is not ready for production use.
-You are highly recommended to test its usability only.

 From version 8.0.0 onwards, Katalon Studio can be natively integrated with Azure DevOps (ADO) - Test Plans.
 This integration will help you with the following problems: